COMS4701/sp23-hw1/README.md

 Follow the steps above to setup your environment.
 Make sure all of your dependencies have been installed properly.

+Make sure the file `unit_testing.py` is in your HW project folder.
+You can download the repo again or use `git`.

 ### Step 2

 Download a good editor or IDE.
 We highly recommend PyCharm or VSCode.